sachindrasingh/grunt-js2html/README.md

   },
 });
 ```
+> This simplest configuration will create HTML folder in your src path, and write the HTML source for the all `tpl.js` to `test-files/html/*.html`:

 #### Custom Options
 In this example, custom options are used to convert JS Templates files into source HTML which remove `angular.module` and html source will be formatted.